Jaworzno: Transport

-Public transport is provided by PKM Jaworzno (Przedsiębiorstwo Komunikacji Miejskiej w Jaworznie – public transport company in Jaworzno) not belonging to the KZK GOP.
-PKM Jaworzno was one of the first public transport companies in Poland which introduced the magnetic card called Jaworznicka Karta miejska (Jaworzno Urban Card) instead of paper tickets.
-Currently PKM Jaworzno is one of the most modern public transport companies in Poland.
+Public transport is provided by PKM Jaworzno (Przedsiębiorstwo Komunikacji Miejskiej w Jaworznie – public transport company in Jaworzno), not belonging to the KZK GOP.
+PKM Jaworzno was one of the first public transport companies in Poland that introduced the magnetic card called Jaworznicka Karta miejska (Jaworzno Urban Card) instead of paper tickets.
+Currently, PKM Jaworzno is one of the most modern public transport companies in Poland.
 The PKM Jaworzno's fleet is based 40% on electric vehicles.